laksanaadi/pytest-api-automation-framework/README.md

 <img width="1536" height="768" alt="ChatGPT Image Feb 22, 2026, 05_45_42 AM" src="https://github.com/user-attachments/assets/ddb528a4-2a2a-4abb-ac3e-db21073030e4" />

 # pytest-api-automation-framework
+Pytest is a popular, open-source Python testing framework that simplifies writing, structuring, and running various software tests, from unit to functional testing.
+It is widely used for its less boilerplate code, readable output, and extensive plugin ecosystem, offering a more modern and efficient alternative to Python's built-in unittest module.

 ## Types of Automation Testing:
 1. API